 • Follow it up with a cup of white vinegar and a little more hot water.
 Leave for 5-10 minutes.• Flush with boiling water.

 You should be able to hear the chemical reaction as it bubbles away.
 With a bit of luck, the debris caught in your drain will be broken down.

 Using strong chemicals to unblock a drain is not something we recommend.
-This isn’t to say they don’t work (they do), but they are quite dangerous to use, and there’s plenty of horror stories.
+This isn’t to say they don’t work but they are quite dangerous to use and there’s plenty of horror stories.

-Any chemicals strong enough to unblock a drain will be damaging to the environment, so try other methods first of all.
+Any chemicals strong enough to unblock a drain will be damaging to the environment, so try other methods first.

 Sulphuric acid is another chemical commonly used to unblock drains.
 It can chemically break down many materials, as well as generate heat to melt blockages.